 Overview of Wealth Management in India

-The 21st century in India saw a spell of entrepreneurial ventures, which has created an ever-growing High Net worth Individuals or HNWI’s.
+The 21st century in India saw a spell of entrepreneurial ventures, which has created an ever-growing High net-worth Individuals or HNWIs.
 According to a report, India – The Future of HNWIs to 2015: Bourgeoning Wealth and Wealth Management Opportunities.

-- Going forward, the number of Indian HNWIs is expected to grow by 85% to reach close to 465,000 individuals in 2015.
-HNWI wealth is expected to grow by 97% to US$2,134 billion in 2015.
+- The number of Indian HNWIs will grow by 85%, reaching 465,000 individuals in 2015.
+HNWI’s wealth will grow by 97% to US$2,134 billion in 2015.

 Competitive Players of Wealth Management in India

 The entry of public sector banks in the wealth management domain cannot be neglected.
-They possess prodigious brand equity, influence, corporate affiliations, which can prove as a tough competitor for the existing players.
+They possess prodigious brand equity, influence, and corporate affiliations, which can prove as a tough competitor for the existing players.

 Size and Growth of Wealth Management in India

-Another fact which favors the growth of wealth management in India is the decrease in the share of unorganized players in the market.
+Another fact that favors the growth of wealth management in India is the decrease in the share of unorganized players in the market.
 By unorganized players, we mean the small brokers, agents, and advisers.
-This happened because the organized players have an increased presence, and also income and profitability burdens have resulted in consolidation.
+This happened because the organized players have an increased presence, and income and profitability burdens have resulted in consolidation.
 As a resultant effect of this, the liquid assets accessible to the organized players have increased, which added to their growth in assets under management.

 Challenges to Wealth Management in India

-Regulatory environment
+1. Regulatory environment

-Product and Service offerings
+5. Product and Service Offerings

 Wealth Management in India Infographics